AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 It is definitely best practice __not__ to simply decommission entities without de-registering them with Globus.
 It is not the end of the world if you do, but it will leave a number of untidy "zombie" entries that may be visible in the Globus web app until they are removed by Globus support at your request. __It is better if you tidy up yourself in order to avoid the (slight) embarrassment associated with having to involve Globus support.__

+Note that you will need to be logged in to your endpoint to perform the decommissioning steps.
+The final step will require you to re-authenticate with Globus because there will be no Data Transfer Node available to process any operations locally.

 We will follow the basic procedure laid out in the Globus documentation [here](https://docs.globus.org/globus-connect-server/v5.4/#decommissioning_an_endpoint) to decommission the resources we have created in the workshop in an orderly way.

 ### DECOMMISSION ALL COLLECTIONS ON YOUR ENDPOINT